EngineHub/CraftBook/README.md

 We happily accept contributions.
 The best way to do this is to fork CraftBook on GitHub, add your changes, and then submit a pull request.
 We'll look at it, make comments, and merge it into CraftBook if everything works out.

+In addition, please ensure your code is compliant with the Sun/Oracle Code Conventions to keep things neat and readable.

 By submitting code, you agree to place to license your code under the irrevocable GNU General Public License v3.